 A degree in pharmacy prepares students to prescribe medication for minor health concerns, as well as explain to patients how to use them.
 Coursework for this degree includes modules on physiology, human biology, chemistry, and pharmacology (Top Universities, n.d.).
 Graduates can find work as community or hospital pharmacists (AGCAS & Graduate Prospects, 2019).
 Other possible employment settings include health maintenance organizations, nursing homes, the academe, or in government agencies.

-With an aeronautics and astronautics degree, students can learn the basic concepts and techniques that enable them to design, implement, and operate aerospace and related engineering systems (Stanford University, n.d.).
+With degrees in aeronautics and astronautics, or related degrees in aerospace engineering, students can learn the basic concepts and techniques that enable them to design, implement, and operate aerospace and related engineering systems (Stanford University, n.d.).
 Aeronautics deals with physics principles that allow planes and other aircraft to fly within the earth’s atmosphere (Learn.org, n.d.).
 On the other hand, astronautics deals with building and operating vehicles for travel to outer space (Merriam Webster).
 Aeronautics and astronautics degrees can lead to jobs as aerospace engineers, aerospace structural engineers, aeronautical engineers, and aerospace defense engineers (Study.com, n.d.).

 Source: U.S. Bureau of Labor StatisticsDesigned by